To make a full, lasting recovery from your injury you'll need a set of Tennis Elbow Exercises that target the specific muscles and tendons involved.

 But don’t just dive in and start doing them all at once.
 That can be a recipe for re-injury!
 There’s a reckless way and a smart way to start!

-The three best Tennis Elbow exercises, which ones to start with, and why the “indirect approach” is the best way to begin your rehab program.
+This article and video detail the three best Tennis Elbow exercises, which ones to start with, and why the “indirect approach” is the best way to begin your rehab program.

 Podcast: What Are The Best Exercises For Tennis Elbow Rehab?

 (Podcast is downloadable at SoundCloud but can't seem to get it to work here.)

 The 3 Key Exercises For The "Tennis Elbow Muscle"

 The three main exercises that work the main muscle involved in your injury are:

 - And Wrist Extension – (The “ringing-out-wet-towel” motion or the direction of opening your hand if your wrist follows your fingers backwards)

 Some Tennis Elbow sufferers may be able to begin their strengthening program with all three,

 But the safest way to begin is with just one or two, (when you’re at the right point in your healing process, of course)

 Because even if you’re confident your injury is relatively minor, you’re still dealing with a tendon injury, which by nature is unpredictable, doesn’t heal well and gets re-injured easily…